 Much like a pillar boat's cockpit, the Dàxúnniǎo was equipped with high-tech gear, allowing it to retrieve data from the local star system.
 It would depart once finished with the exchange, carrying local commodities and emigrants along with it.

 Terra fixed her gaze on the black ship.
 The Dàxúnniǎo and the pillar boats were both spacecraft, but beyond that basic comparison, they were totally different.
-A marvel of applied cosmology, the bird used the Guāngguànhuán Drive to fly between stars at faster-than-light speeds by punching tunnels between gravitational equipotential surfaces.
+A marvel of applied cosmology, the bird flew between stars at faster-than-light speeds by punching tunnels between gravitational equipotential surfaces using the Guāngguànhuán Drive.
+If the Dàxúnniǎo were to descend 3000 kilometers though, the gas giant’s atmospheric molecules would probably pluck it clean and turn it into a charred, crumbly chicken.

 “Wahya!”